Jack1972/muleasawebserver/README.md

 # muleasawebserver
-Mule As A Webserver is a project i did while i was writing a blog post on the subject. so the project shows how you can use Mule as a webserver to present a web front end.
+Mule As A Webserver is a project i did while i was writing a blog post on the subject.

+The project shows how you can use Mule as a webserver to present a web frontend.
+The project contains all the files you need, mule flows, HTML, CSS , Javascript. files just start mule and in a browser type localhost:8081.

-So i you already have a mule runing you dont need a seperate webserver for it just use mule.
+So if you already have a mule running you don't need a seperate webserver to present a web frontend just use mule.